MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712copilot.md

 In this exercise, you'll create an automation by using Copilot in Power Automate to automate the approval process for expense reports.
 You'll use Copilot to create a flow that sends an email to the reviewer when a new expense report is created.
-Then, the reviewer can approve or reject the showing request from within the email.
+Then, the reviewer can approve or reject the expense report from within the email.

 Follow these steps to create a flow by using Copilot.